Our Guide to the Top 20 Famous Pieces of Art in Paris

 Mona Lisa, Leonardo da Vinci

 This enigmatic portrait by Leonardo da Vinci has captured the public imagination since it was first revealed and attracts millions of visitors to the Louvre every year.
 It's actually smaller than you think it is but you wouldn't know with the intense security around it and crowd constantly trying to grab selfies.
+Probably the most famous art piece in world, you have to take look!

 The Dying Slave, Michelangelo

 As one of Michelangelo's most famous sculptures, The Dying Slave is perhaps the closest that any artist will come to hewing human emotion out of marble.
 Located in the Louvre, it's not as famous as the David out in Florence but it's still well worth visiting.
+Besides you can see some of Michelangelo's most famous paintings here as well.

 Aphrodite of Milos, Alexandros of Antioch